-According to the Sustainability Plan, the City set a goal to reduce community GHG emissions 20% below 2007 levels by 2025, and 50% by 2050 (City of Lakewood, 2015).
+The Sustainability Plan set a goal to reduce community GHG emissions 20% below 2007 levels by 2025, and 50% by 2050 (City of Lakewood, 2015).
 More recently, the City established a science-based 2030 target of 60.7% emissions reduction below 2018 levels, emphasizing the need to reduce emissions at an accelerated pace.
-Since transportation comprises nearly a third of GHG emissions (Figure 2), transitioning away from fossil-fueled vehicles is a key component of achieving these goals.
+Because transportation comprises nearly a third of GHG emissions (Figure 2), transitioning away from fossil-fueled vehicles is a key component of achieving these goals.